Where to Discuss?

 Multiple CSV

-Instead of just loading one sheet, we can utilize this for mass CSV import.
+Instead of just loading a single sheet, we can extend this method to handle mass CSV imports.

-The main process is here.
-This read multiple CSV files, and load them all into single workbook.
+The main process for loading multiple CSV files, into a single workbook is as follows.

 Merge CSV: Calc Macro: Process